domiriel/LIFE/README.md

 ---
 ### Comments

-Comments can be entered into the file by preceeding them with a semicolon (`;`).
+Comments can be entered into the file by preceding them with a semicolon (`;`).
 Everything after it will be considered to be a comment.

 ### File Inclusion